cskylab/cskylab/tpl/k8s-cert-manager/README.md

 Private CA's clusterissuers manifests must include a TLS Secret manifest with public and private keys.
 Be sure to keep the private key safe and secret.
 Note that, like all secrets, data must be base64 encoded.

-You can obtain the base64 values `tls.crt` and `tls.key` from the private and public CA keys wit the command:
+You can obtain the base64 values `tls.crt` and `tls.key` from the private and public CA keys with the command:

 ```bash
 # Base64 encoding with single line format